SamsunNaher-1604048/employee-managgement/README.md

  - If Employee is Department Head then He just need HR approval and Department Head approval automatically given.
  - If any employee reporting boss and department head is same then department head and HR approval is needed.
  - If any employee reporting boss , department head and HR is different person then all of them approval is needed.
- - if any of them not approve the application then the application will not go forword.
+ - If any of them not approve the application then the application will not go forword.

 ### Technology